nbhasin2/NBNavigationController/README.md

 ## Example

-Look at ExampleGobstonesSwift project.
+Look at Example GobstonesSwift project.
 Inside the project look for InitialViewController.swift under ViewControllers.
 It shows how to implement the custom trasition in your project.

 ```
 func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {